ltee27/clean-stride/README.md

 cd clean-stride
 ```

-2. Intall all dependencies with NPM.
+2. Install all dependencies with NPM.

 ```shell
 npm install